 In Revenue Ruling 84-111, the IRS briefly describes three more specific methods of converting an LLC to a corporation when using nonstatutory conversion.
 Each of these three methods has a shorthand name, as follows:

-Revenue Ruling 84-111 does not address how the IRS views statutory conversions or statutory mergers.
-However, a 2004 IRS bulletin clarifies that, for federal tax purposes, the IRS will treat these types of conversions as essentially equivalent to the first conversion method listed just above ("assets-over”).
-More specifically, as stated in the 2004 bulletin, the IRS will assume that LLC members contribute “all [LLC] assets and liabilities to the corporation in exchange for stock in such corporation, and immediately thereafter, the [LLC] liquidates distributing the stock of the corporation to its [members].”
+Revenue Ruling 84-111 doesn't address how the IRS views statutory conversions or statutory mergers.
+However, a 2004 IRS bulletin clarifies that, for federal tax purposes, the IRS will treat these types of conversions as essentially the same as the first conversion method listed just above ("assets-over").

 Each of the three transfer methods described by the IRS has its own particular tax consequences.
-You can find more detailed information in Federal and State Taxation of Limited Liability Companies, by David J. Cartano (CCH).
-Ultimately, however, you should consult with an attorney.
+If you have questions about the legal and tax implications of converting your business, you should consult with a tax attorney.

 While the IRS forms for changing tax status are fairly straightforward, this procedure—known as "Check-the-Box"—involves special eligibility criteria.
 You can find those criteria in the instructions included with the forms.
 Generally speaking, your LLC should be eligible to file either Form 8832 or Form 2553, but you should consult with a tax expert for more details.

 The specific tax consequences for LLC-to-corporation conversions vary from one case to the next.
 Because the tax consequences can sometimes be significant, you should consult with a tax adviser before undertaking any conversion.

 For more information, read how corporations are taxed.